makinacorpus/landez/README.rst

 Remote tiles
 ------------

-Using a remote tile service (Cloudmade by default):
+Using a remote tile service (OpenStreetMap.org by default):
 ::

     import logging